MDLC01/board-n-pieces/src/lib.typ

   marked-squares: (:),
   /// A list of arrows to draw.
   ///
-  /// Must be a list of strings containg the start and end squares.
+  /// Must be a list of strings containing the start and end squares.
 For example,
   /// `("e2 e4", "e7 e5")` or, more compactly, `("e2e4", "e7e5")`.
   arrows: (),